syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/Text.md

 ---
 layout: post
 title: Text in Syncfusion SfImageEditor control in Xamarin.Android
-description: This section explains how to add text in SfImageEditor for Xamarin.Android and also explains how to customize the text using TextSettings property
+description: This section explains how to add text in the SfImageEditor for Xamarin.Android and also explains how to customize the text using the TextSettings property
 platform: xamarin.android
 control: SfImageEditor
 documentation: ug